FAQ On Writing

 Most writing is bad because the writer says absolutely nothing.
 You don’t know who’s speaking — is this even a person?
 Nobody knows!
 The work is lifeless and limp.

 Share something.
-People like writing they can relate to, and nobody except a cardboard box can relate to writing that reads like cardboard.
+Nobody except a cardboard box can relate to writing that reads like cardboard.

-Uh, ok.
-But I still have a question.
+But I still have another question.
 Will you answer it?

 Maybe.
 Shoot me a note.

-(But if it’s a question about “process,” Imma refer you here.)
+(But if it’s a question about “writing process,” I’m going to refer you here.)